Your source for Massachusetts cannabis

 In general, purchases made at dispensaries, for the time being, are made primarily in cash.
 You may use your debit card, though the transaction is tantamount to an ATM withdrawal.

 Massachusetts has spent nearly a decade implementing different versions of marijuana reform.
 In 2008, the passage of Question 2 (65.2 percent to 34.8 percent) removed many criminal penalties for possession and use of marijuana, and replaced them with civil charges, including a $100 dollar fine for first offenses.

 A reformation backed by compassion, Question 3 was enacted in 2012, passing with 63 percent support.
-Question 3 was intended to set up the framework allowing qualified doctors to recommend patients suffering from specific debilitating health conditions.
-Since the law was enacted, over 50,000 patients have registered within the program.
+Question 3 was intended to set up the framework allowing qualified doctors to recommend cardholders suffering from specific debilitating health conditions.
+Since the law was enacted, over 50,000 cardholders have registered within the program.